 9:30 a.m. — Several locals recommended a stop at the Moab Diner on Main Street for breakfast.
 The menu started at $5.75 for the standard eggs, hash browns and toast, and ran up to $9.99 for steak and eggs.
 This stop proved to be a great decision.
 Also recommended was the Red Rock Bakery which is said to have great coffee and fresh-baked bread.

-10:00 a.m. — Since there are more than 2,000 natural arches in the Arches, we've set aside a little extra time to pop back in, this time for the Arches National park scenic drive.
+10:00 a.m. — Since there are more than 2,000 natural arches in the Arches, we've set aside a little extra time to pop back in, this time for roaming the park via the Arches National park scenic drive.
 The Windows area is the most popular section because its accessible and offers views of several arches.
 It's possible to drive the entire Windows loop or stop and take several short hikes on relatively flat ground.

-11:30 a.m. — Back in town the a perfect quick lunch stop was Milt's Stop and Eat southeast of town.
+11:30 a.m. — Back in town, the perfect quick lunch stop was Milt's Stop and Eat southeast of town.
 It is the oldest restaurant in Moab, dating back to 1954, and is best recognized for its burgers.
 A cheeseburger and fries comes to $4.50 and is well worth the price.
 Also on the menu are chicken burgers, hot dog and fish burger.

 Noon — There are half-day raft trips and sport boat tours on the Colorado, but the newest craze is stand up paddleboards and sit-on-top kayaks available through Adrift Adventures near the center of Moab.
 Two sections of calm water, each taking about four hours to navigate are perfect for the boards and the kayaks are designed to run the 12-mile section that hold six Class 2 rapids.
 There's also the popular "ducky,'' a 12-foot long inflatables made for one or two persons that is perfect for the river run.
 Shuttle service is available at the rental shop.

 7 p.m. — Consensus is the summer sunsets viewed from atop "Hell's Revenge'' are breathtaking and getting there in an open-air Hummer adds to the experience.
-Sitting atop a rocky sandstone ridge, watching the sun slowly fall into the western landscape it truly inspiring.
+Sitting atop a rocky sandstone ridge, watching the sun slowly fall into the western landscape is truly inspiring.
 Unfortunately there's not a rewind and play again button.
 Lands seen as evening falls and seen again by the headlights of the Hummer are quite different.
 Unfortunately the two hour tour ends all too quickly.
 There are several Hummer operators in town.

 8 a.m. — We mentioned Moab is probably best known for its biking, so a visit wouldn't be complete without a two-wheel trip.
 There are a limitless number of riding options at every skill level, but for many the choice is simple — downhill.
 One of the newer rides is the 13.5-mile Gemini Bridge Trail that begins off S.R.
 313 en route to Dead Horse Point State Park.
 It is a dirt road that's all downhill to U.S. 191.
 Here, there are two options: 1. take the shuttle or vehicle back to town; 2. continue on an easy ride another 10 miles on a paved path back into town.
 There are a number of rental shops and shuttle services in town to facilitate this ride.